nikithaachhini/flexbox-lesson/README.md

 # flexbox-lesson
-flexbox and its properties in detail
+flexbox and its properties in detail is explained.

+The CODEPEN examples are also linked in it.